binaryage/totalfinder-web/licensing.md

 ## Trial Version

 <div class="license-desk">
 You may install TotalFinder and use it in trial mode for 14 days.
-Then you decide to buy it or uninstall it.
+Then you need to decide to buy it or uninstall it.
 </div>

 The trial version displays an info badge in the top-right part of every window: